-China’s political and business leaders have repeatedly stressed that economic viability is the central principle for funding Belt and Road (B&R) projects – and that the billions poured into the initiative are investment, not aid.
+China’s political and business leaders have repeatedly stressed that economic viability is the central principle for funding Belt and Road Initiative (BRI) projects – and that the billions poured into the initiative are investment, not aid.
 This should be good news for international companies seeking business opportunities from the initiative.

 China’s total debt quadrupled to USD28.2 trillion from the start of the global financial crisis to 2017.
 Nearly half of this was directly or indirectly related to real estate, according to a McKinsey study.